Banksia prionotes: Growth

 The structure of the root system, comprising a vertical tap root and multiple horizontal laterals, develops in the seedling's first year.
 Thereafter, the sinker and laterals continue to lengthen, and new laterals appear.
 There are only three to five laterals at first, but this number typically increases to eight to ten within ten years.
 During the first winter, there is a great deal of root system development, especially elongation of the sinker root, but almost no shoot growth.
 By summer, the sinker root has generally almost reached the water table, and shoot growth increases substantially.
 Around February, the shoot forms a resting bud, and growth then ceases until October.
-On resumption of shoot growth, the shoots grow rapidly for a short time, while the plant is under little water stress; then, with the onset of water stress, the plants settles into a long period of slower shoot growth.
+On resumption of shoot growth, the shoots grow rapidly for a short time, while the plant is under little water stress; then, with the onset of water stress, the plant settles into a long period of slower shoot growth.
 This pattern of summer-only shoot growth is maintained throughout the life of the plant, except that in mature plants, seasonal shoot growth may cease with the formation of a terminal inflorescence rather than a resting bud.
 Inflorescence development continues after shoot growth ceases, and flowering commences in February or March.
 March and April are the peak months for flowering, which ends in July or August.

 Annual growth increases exponentially for the first eight years or so, but then slows down as resources are diverted into reproduction and the greater density of foliage results in reduced photosynthetic efficiency.

 Nutrition and metabolism

 The root structure of B. prionotes exhibits two common environmental adaptations.
 Firstly, this species is phreatophytic, that is, its long taproot extends down to the water table, securing it a continuous water supply through the dry summer months, when surface water is generally unavailable.
 This not only helps ensure survival over summer, but allows plants to grow then.
 Though the supply of water is the taproot's primary function, the ground water obtained typically contains ionic concentrations of chloride, sodium, magnesium, calcium and potassium that are adequate for the plant's nutritional needs.

 The other common adaptation is the possession of cluster roots, which allow it to extract enough nutrients to survive in the oligotrophic soils in which it grows.
 With the onset of autumn rains, the lateral roots form dense surface mats of cluster roots in the top 20 cm of soil, just below the leaf litter, where most minerals are concentrated.
 These roots exude chemicals that enhance mineral solubility, greatly increasing the availability and uptake of nutrients in impoverished soils such as the phosphorus-deficient native soils of Australia.
 For as long as surface water is available, they take in water and a range of minerals.
 In B. prionotes they are principally responsible for the uptake of malate, phosphate, chloride, sodium and potassium.
-When soils are high in nitrates, they may also perform some nitrate reductase activities, primarily the conversion of ammonium into amino acids such as asparagine and glutamine.
+When soils are high in nitrates, they may also perform some nitrate reductase activities, primarily the conversion of ammonium into amino acids, such as asparagine and glutamine.